Beijing Winter Olympics: US announces diplomatic boycott | DW | 06.12.2021

 "If the US side is bent on going its own way, China will take firm countermeasures," Zhao added, without specifying what form Beijing's response could take.

-Just 14 years after the 2008 Summer Olympics served as one of the first global stages to showcase a rapidly developing China, Beijing put its name forward again for 2022.
+Just 14 years after the 2008 Summer Olympics served as one of the first global stages to showcase a rapidly developing China, Beijing put its name forward again for next year's winter version.

 However, along with international criticism over human rights, the games have been also been weighed down by the coronavirus pandemic, with international spectators being barred from attending.